ArthurSonzogni/chromiumos-platform2/crash-reporter/docs/collectors.md

     crash reporting pipeline from devices in the field.

 The logic to compute the severity is dependent on the product the crash occurred
-on: Platform, ARC, UI, and Lacros.
+on: Platform, ARC, UI.
 The computed severity and product are logged to UMA to help correlate crashes with metrics like user satisfaction (from HaTS).

 # Boot Collectors